 The starting point for our ratings on PostFinance is the 'a-' anchor, which reflects blended economic risk from investment exposures and its operation in Switzerland.
 We consider PostFinance to have an "adequate" business position, as our criteria define this term, as one of the largest deposit-taking institutions in Switzerland.
-It also has "very strong" capital and earnings, mainly based on our projection of a risk-adjusted capital (RAC) ratio of about 20% over the next 12-18 months.
-Moreover, PostFinance has a "moderate" risk position, owing to single-name and sector concentrations in its large investment portfolio; "above average" funding; and "strong" liquidity as cash provider to the domestic interbank market.
-The SACP is 'a+'.
+It also has very strong capital and earnings, mainly based on our projection of a risk-adjusted capital (RAC) ratio of about 16% over the next 12-18 months.
+Moreover, PostFinance has a moderate risk position, owing to single-name and sector concentrations in its large investment portfolio; above average funding; and strong liquidity as cash provider to the domestic interbank market.
+The stand-alone credit profile (SACP) is 'a+'.